Revised August 2017

 Other hymns in Singing the Faith

-You may wish to use these other hymns as part of your Olympic reflections.
-(If you click on the links, you will find that the hymn details are all accompanied by the kind of notes that we hope to add to every hymn on this website.)
+As well as hymns on this website, a number of hymns in Singing the Faith itself draw on images of athlecitc endeavour (from Hebrews 11 and elsewhere).
+(Remember, if you click on the links, below you will find that each hymn post includes the kind of notes that we hope to add to every hymn on this website.)

 at the impulse of thy love;